oh2fih/OpenDMARC-Reports/README.md

 # OpenDMARC-Reports

 Automating OpenDMARC reports securely using SystemD units.
-This example is tested on Debian 11.

 The instructions on [OpenDMARC/reports/README][1] are a bit open and suggest using cron jobs.
 The risk with this approach is passing credentials as command line arguments, which is not secure.

+*This example is tested on Debian 11 & Ubuntu 20.04.*

 ## Prerequisites